fahmidur/sfr-lisp-r1/README.md

       - Hash   -- Similar to Ruby hash.
   - Object
   - Shared Ptr Garbage Collection
+- Write a toy lisp using the object-system created in C.

 - Common object methods:
   - `new`      -- constructor